 When a student withdraws from the College or drops a course, charges will be computed according to the length of the course and the number of calendar days into a term.
-For more information, contact the Office of Student Accounts.
+For more information, contact the Office of Student Financial Services

-Elmhurst College aid is adjusted at the same percentage rate as the tuition and fees withdrawal schedule used by the Office of Student Accounts.
+Elmhurst College aid is adjusted at the same percentage rate as the tuition and fees withdrawal schedule used by the Office of Student Financial Services.

 If the student has completed 10 days of attendance, State of Illinois aid will remain the same.